 - Commander Database Maintenance

-- The Snow Globe article Microsoft SQL 2012 Maintenance Planning for Snow Commander
+- The Snow Globe article Microsoft SQL Database Maintenance for Snow Commander

 When you believe that you have experienced a loss of system performance, and wish to investigate further, you can investigate on your own prior to engaging our support team.
 Refer to the Snow Globe article Troubleshooting Commander Performance Issues.
 If you're unable to resolve the issue, create a case through the Snow Support Portal.